Back to all posts

 No individual booking fixes a housing crisis.
 But individual behavior still matters, especially when repeated by thousands of visitors.

 1. Stay longer when you can.
-A month-long stay generally creates less churn than three separate weekend trips.
+A month-long stay usually creates less churn than three separate weekends.
 It also makes you more likely to build routine and respect building life.

 2. Book transparent furnished stays.
 Avoid listings that feel like hidden hotels inside residential buildings with no rules, no local accountability, and no clear host identity.